ibrahimcss/smart_contract_basic/readme.md

 project content
 ----------------------------------------------------------------------------------------------------------------------------
-in this smart contract sample  has "setName" and "getName" functions with solidity on blockchain this example used ganache and truffle
+in this smart contract sample  has "setName" and "getName" functions with solidity on blockchain<br />
+this example used ganache and truffle